h3abionet/genesis2/README.md

 The latest release includes builds for:

-* an ARM Mac (`Genesis2JavaFX-2.2b-macArm64.jar` -- built on macOS Sonoma 14.4.1)
+* an ARM Mac (`Genesis2-2.3b-macArm64.jar` -- built on macOS Sonoma 14.4.1)
-* an Intel Mac (`Genesis2JavaFX-2.2b-macX64.jar` -- built on macOS Monterey 12.6.8)
+* an Intel Mac (`Genesis2-2.3b-macX64.jar` -- built on macOS Monterey 12.6.8)
-* Linux (`Genesis2JavaFX-2.2b-linuxX64.jar` -- built on Ubuntu 22.04.3 LTS)
+* Linux (`Genesis2-2.3b-ubuntuX64.jar` -- built on Ubuntu 22.04.3 LTS)
-* Windows (`Genesis2JavaFX-2.2b-winX64.jar` -- built on Windows 11)
+* Windows (`Genesis2-2.3b-winX64.jar` -- built on Windows 11)
-* Generic: requires a command-line that attaches the local JavaFX librariews (`Genesis2JavaFX-2.2b.jar`)
+* Generic: requires a command-line that attaches the local JavaFX librariews (`Genesis2-2.3b-Generic.jar`)

 and should be possible to run by double-clicking on the build in the file browser (Finder in the Mac).
 On Ubuntu you may need to add execute permissions.
 Either look at Properties in the file manager where you can set execute permission -- easy in GNOME -- or on the command line:

-    chmod +x Genesis2JavaFX-2.2b-linuxX64.jar
+    chmod +x Genesis2-2.3b-ubuntuX64.jar

-If you wish to run from the command line, the following should work
+If you wish to run from the command line, the following should work (adjusted to the JAR file for your environment):

-    java  -jar Genesis2JavaFX-2.2b-macArm64.jar
+    java  -jar Genesis2-2.3b-ubuntuX64.jar

-(Use the JAR file for your environment)

 ## Other builds